-One of the main reasons why so many people avoid annuities is the fact that so much money is tied up with no real guarantee that you’ll ever see the benefit.
-While that’s true with all annuities, try out a different mindset.
-They’re insurance, literally, and as such, they give you security.
+One of the main reasons why so many people avoid annuities is the fact that so much money is tied up in them, and there is no real guarantee that you’ll ever see the benefit.
+While that’s true with all annuities, you might consider a different mindset.
+Annuities are literally insurance products, and, as such, they give you security.

-University of Maryland’s director of the Maryland Center for Economics and Policy, Katharine Abraham, tells Kiplinger that insurance should be the default way to think about annuities.
+Katharine Abraham, director of the Maryland Center for Economics and Policy at the University of Maryland, tells Kiplinger that insurance should be the default way to think about annuities.
 They aren’t investments, in her view, but policies that protect you from running out of money later in life.

 There’s Something New in Annuities

-Aside from a different mindset, there’s something really new in annuities.
-Deferred-income annuities are a newer product that’s designed specifically for “traditional IRAs, 401(k)s and other tax-deferred retirement plans,” says Kiplinger.
-A new Treasury rule allows you to place deferred-income annuities in one of these plans, where before that wasn’t possible.
+According to Kiplinger, deferred-income annuities are a newer product that are designed specifically for traditional IRAs, 401(k)s, and other tax-deferred retirement plans. says Kiplinger.
+And a new Treasury rule allows you to place deferred-income annuities in one of these plans, where before that wasn’t possible.

-The new rule allows you to invest as much as 25 percent of what’s in your IRA or 401(k), with a cap of $125,000, in a QLAC or Qualified Longevity Annuity Contract.
-You don’t have to take Required Minimum Distributions (RMDs) on it at age 70.
+The new rule allows you to invest as much as 25% of what’s in your IRA or 401(k), with a cap of $125,000, in a QLAC or Qualified Longevity Annuity Contract.
+You also don’t have to take Required Minimum Distributions (RMDs) on it at age 70.

-The way that it works is that you invest between age 60 and 65 and get a guaranteed, good-size payment arrangement that’s set to begin in 20 years.
+The way that it works is that you invest between ages 60 and 65, and you get a guaranteed, good-size payment arrangement that’s set to begin in 20 years.
 And the length of your deferral period can make a big difference in those payments.
-Golden Retirement Advisors president, Jerry Golden, tells Kiplinger that even more new products will likely enter the market soon.

 Guarantees Sweeten the Annuity Deal

-Probably the biggest drawback of any annuity is losing access to all of the money that you invest.
-Add to that the possibility that you might not live to enjoy the payouts, and it’s not the happiest sort of way for you to spend your earnings.
+Probably the biggest drawback of an annuity is losing access to all of the money that you invest.
+You also might not live to enjoy the payouts, and it’s not the happiest sort of way for you to spend your earnings.
 That’s where a variable annuity with income guarantee comes in.
-Just read the fine print carefully, says the New York Times, as these can be complex financial products.
+Just read the fine print carefully because annuities can be complex financial products.

 A variable annuity gives you two accounts that run parallel, says Kiplinger.
 You have your investment, and you also have your benefit base.
-Your investment goes into mutual funds, and your benefit base is “guaranteed to grow,” usually between 5 – 6 percent, annually.
+Your investment goes into mutual funds, and your benefit base is guaranteed to grow (usually between 5% and 6% annually).
 That’s true, even if your investments don’t fare as well.

 The kicker is the withdrawal option.
-You can withdraw from your benefit base growth, up to about 5 percent annually.
+You can withdraw from your benefit base growth, up to about 5% annually.
 That begins at age 65 and lasts throughout your lifetime.
-If you have a joint-life plan, you can withdraw 4.5 percent.
+If you have a joint-life plan, you can withdraw 4.5%.

-Annuities have had a reputation as safe and dangerous, both at the same time.
+Annuities have had a reputation for being both safe and dangerous at the same time.
 While the insurance has always had payment guarantees, what no one could predict was whether your life situation would fall inside those parameters.
 And there’s also been the pesky tied-up money issue.